 Sarah Caska is a New York native who later moved to Massachusetts where she pursued a B.A. at Clark University in International Development and Social Change, with a specialization in Sub-Saharan African Development.
 Following college, she spent time in Santa Cruz, Bolivia implementing a TESOL internship and training program with the bi-national center Centro Boliviano-Americano.
 She then went to serve with City Year New Hampshire as a Service Leader, where she truly discovered her passion for working in youth leadership and development.
 Most recently, Sarah served as a Peace Corps Volunteer in the Philippines as a High School English Teacher while working to develop a school library.
 She has a passion for languages and the world, has lived on five continents and speaks conversational French, Spanish, Tagalog, and Kinaray-a.

 Shaneek holds a BA in Mass Communication from Northern Caribbean University.
 Before joining Global Kids as a Trainer, she worked as a producer and production coordinator developing and producing video content for magazines such as Vogue, Glamour, Allure, Self, W and Bon Appétit.
-James believes everyone is a storyteller, “whether it is the baby who cries, telling the story of his hunger, the teenager who rebels, telling the stories of their discontent, or the wife who rushes home to tell the details of her day; the stories of our lives reveal the platform of our identities.”
+Shaneek believes everyone is a storyteller, “whether it is the baby who cries, telling the story of his hunger, the teenager who rebels, telling the stories of their discontent, or the wife who rushes home to tell the details of her day; the stories of our lives reveal the platform of our identities.”
 Her passion is to create avenues and platforms for people to tell their stories.
 At Global Kids, she hopes to help young people develop and tell their stories through the path of global awareness, community, and self-discovery.

 Shannon Eaves holds a Bachelor’s Degree in Liberal Studies from San Francisco State University and brings 12 years of youth development experience in after-school programs throughout New York City and the San Francisco Bay Area.
 Most recently, she was a Program Manager at the Dept. of Youth and Community Development where she managed multiple program contracts and conducted program quality assessments.
 She worked with diverse populations to ensure program design and content reflected best practices around positive youth development to meet the needs of the participants as well as youth experiencing trauma and English language learner populations.
 Her goal to give youth access to high-quality programming is fueled by her childhood experiences and is an integral part of her work ethic today.

 Prior to moving to the United States at the age of 15, Shantanu grew up traveling in numerous Asian and Latin American countries, which gave him the opportunity to become fluent in English, Spanish, Hindi, Bengali, and Urdu.
 Shantanu received his B.A. in International Relations with a Magna Cum Laude Honor at City College of New York.
-As an undergraduate student, Roy has been a Dobrich New Americans Scholar at the Colin L. Powell Center for Leadership and Service.
+As an undergraduate student, he has been a Dobrich New Americans Scholar at the Colin L. Powell Center for Leadership and Service.
 His interest in foreign policy inspired him to write a policy to reduce child labor in Colombia through the promotion of youth advocacy.
 Post-graduation, he landed at Global Kids where he’s currently Senior Trainer.